Eastern Nave

 Orientation.
 As you approach from the western end of the Nave, the pulpit is to your left on the north side.
 The Sanctuary, with the Compass Rose and altar, is ahead of you, just in front of the steps leading up to the Pulpitum screen.
 Continuing along the north aisle of the Nave, the Hales Memorial is the last monument on the left.

 On the floor of the sanctuary is the emblem of The Compass Rose, which signifies, by showing all points of the compass, that the Cathedral is the Mother Church of the Anglican Christian Faith throughout the World.
 This is where all the Anglican Bishops of the World gather at the time of each Lambeth Conference (held approximately every 10 years).
 The emblem bears a Greek inscription, which translates: “The Truth Shall Make You Free” – (John Ch.
 8, v.
 32).
 It was designed by Giles Blomfield of Truro and installed at the time of the Lambeth Conference in 1988.
-The first Lambeth Conference was held in 1867 and the most recent, in Canterbury, in July/August 2008.
-The next was due to be held in 2020, now postponed to 2022.
+The first Lambeth Conference was held in 1867 and the most recent, the fifteenth, in Canterbury, in July/August 2022.

 There are several military monuments along both sides of the Nave but the most intriguing of them all is connected with a forgotten event that has been described by some historians as as the greatest naval disaster in English history.
 The monument is a memorial to Sir James Hales (d.1589), his wife Alice and son Cheney.

-Sir James was a soldier and treasurer to the English Armada (aka the Contra or Counter Armada) of 1589.
-The top part of the monument features a relief sculpture showing Sir James being buried at sea.
+Sir James was a soldier and treasurer to the Portugal Expedition (also known as the English Armada or Contra Armada) of 1589.
+The top part of the monument features a bas-relief sculpture showing Sir James being buried at sea.
 The English Armada was Elizabeth I’s attempt to capitalise on the failure of the Spanish Armada a year earlier.
 Despite the losses it had suffered around the coast of the British Isles in 1588, Spain remained the dominant naval force, and the Spanish Empire (the Iberian Union of Portugal and Spain 1580-1640), under Philip II of Spain controlled the sea routes and lucrative trade between Europe and Spanish/Portuguese territories in the Caribbean and the Americas.

 The expedition, led by Sir Francis Drake and General Sir John Norreys, spectacularly failed to accomplish any of its objectives.
 The joint English/Dutch fleet of 150 warships and armed merchantmen that sailed from Plymouth on 15th April 1589, limped home only three months later, having lost at least a quarter of its ships.
 Around half of the 23,000 men who set sail were killed, injured or died of disease.
 Sir James himself died during the return journey and was buried at sea in full armour, as depicted on the monument.

 The Hales monument was commissioned by Sir James’ friend Richard Lee.
 In his will, Sir James bequeathed to his “good friend” Richard Lee, all his books, pictures and maps, and excused him all money he owed him.
-Though not a provision of the will, Richard Lee subsequently married Sir James’ widow, Lady Alice Hales, and moved to the Hales manor house, known as “The Dungeon” (Dane John) on the edge of Canterbury.
+Richard Lee subsequently married Sir James’ widow, Lady Alice Hales, and moved to the Hales manor house, known as “The Dungeon” (Dane John) on the edge of Canterbury.
 Shortly after Lady Alice’s death in 1592, Lee became MP for Canterbury in 1593 and, in 1600, he was knighted and became ambassador to Russia.

 Lady Alice (d.1592) is shown in the central panel, kneeling at a prie-dieu (prayer desk) and, in the bottom panel, their son Cheney Hales (d.1596) also at prayer.